-What is Truckload Freight Shipping?
+What is Full Truckload Freight Shipping?

 "Truckload" is one of those terms that gets used a lot in freight shipping.
-It's also one of those terms that carry the potential for misunderstanding, in part because you'll also come across its two modes: Full Truckload (FTL) and Less Than Truckload (LTL).
+It's also one of those terms that carry the potential for misunderstanding, in part because you'll also come across its two modes: Full Truckload (FTL) and Less than Truckload (LTL).